×

 Notes on indicator

-While the currently available data mostly predate the 25 Year Environment Plan, they provide the most recently available assessment of the relative abundance and distribution of priority species in England.
-They enable a better understanding of a baseline from which to measure progress towards the goals of the 25 Year Environment Plan when the indicator is next updated.
+While the currently available data on the distribution of priority species in England presented in indicator D6b mostly predate the 25 Year Environment Plan, they provide the most recently available assessment of this measure.
+They also enable a better understanding of a baseline from which to measure progress towards the goals of the 25 Year Environment Plan when the indicator is next updated.

 Indicator components